puppetlabs-toy-chest/libral/README.md

   closely tied both to what is being managed and how it is being managed.
 The important thing is that resources expose a desired-state interface and therefore abstract away the details of how changes are made

+**FIXME**: we need some conventions around some special resource properties; especially, namevar should always be 'name' and the primary key for all resources from this provider, and 'ensure' should have a special meaning (or should it?)

 ### Open questions
 - Do we need types at all at this level ?